gvwilson/sensibleadventures/cloudherd/new.md

 "---and you follow your fore.
 I know, I know.
 Saints."
 Grappa Gas looked like he wanted to spit again.

-Granna Fee pressed her palm into Big Blue's back and closed her eyes.
+Granna Fee pressed her palm into Pillow's back and closed her eyes.
 The cloud began to descend.

 Grappa Gas glared at the three teenagers.
 "You see something, you